Skip to article frontmatterSkip to article content

 Recursion vs Dynamic programming

-• Dynamic programming is typically O(N)\mathcal{O}(N) runtime, O(1)\mathcal{O}(1) memory.
-Recursion is ideally O(Log(N))\mathcal{O}(Log(N)) runtime, but for the problems we’ll see below it’s O(N)\mathcal{O}(N) runtime, O(N)\mathcal{O}(N) memory because we can’t skip any steps
+Dynamic programming is typically O(N)\mathcal{O}(N) runtime, O(1)\mathcal{O}(1) memory.
+Recursion is ideally O(Log(N))\mathcal{O}(Log(N)) runtime, but for exhaustive searches it can be O(N)\mathcal{O}(N) runtime, O(N)\mathcal{O}(N) memory because we can’t skip any steps

 A subtlety of timing algorithms